Elsa Olenius

-Elsa Viktoria Olenius (September 30, 1896 – August 25, 1984) was a Swedish librarian and writer, best remembered for pioneering children's library activities and theatre with children.
+Elsa Viktoria Olenius (30 September 1896 – 25 August 1984) was a Swedish librarian and writer, best remembered for pioneering children's library activities and theatre with children.
 She was awarded a Gulliver Prize in 1981.

 In the 1940s, she founded Barnens egen teater ('the Children's Own Theatre'), which later became Vår teater ('Our Theatre').

 Biography

 Upbringing and studies

 Elsa Olenius was born in 1896 in Bollnäs, Hälsingland, Sweden.
 She was the only child of Otto Söderström, a postal inspector, and Blenda Johnson.
 Both her parents were interested in theatre and her father was also an amateur musician.
-When the family moved to Örebro, Olenius was introduced to the theatre as a child.
+Fairytales and storytelling were a part of her childhood which would later make a mark on her career.
+When the family moved to Örebro, Olenius was introduced to theatre.
 She later performed at the gymnasium theatre and then at the student theatre in Uppsala, where she graduated from the Uppsala private gymnasium in 1914 at the age of 17.

 In 1919, she married Nils Edvin Olenius (1893–1964), a customs inspector.

 Between 1925 and 1927, Olenius was a student at the Stockholm Children's and Youth Library, and on 16 December 1927 she was hired at the second branch of the Stockholm City Library on Hornsgatan in Södermalm.

-Olenius has been described as author Astrid Lindgren's "friend and mentor".
+Olenius has been described as author Astrid Lindgren's "friend and mentor", and Lindgren wrote plays for Olenius' children's theatre.